All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Sometimes the anal gland secretions are not released naturally and build up - leading to thickening of the secretion, clogging of the duct and sometimes even infection and abscesses.

-Scooting can cause damage to the anus and may indicate that your pet is having trouble with his anal glands and needs some type of intervention.
 When bacteria find their way into the glands, infection can occur and lead to an abscess.
 Your pet may whimper or cry when attempting to defecate and try to lick the area - this should alert you to the possibility of infection.

-Abscesses can also be extremely painful for your Yorkie and will require the attention of a vet and possibly antibiotics to clear the infection.
+Abscesses can also be extremely painful for your pup and will require the attention of a vet and possibly antibiotics to clear the infection.
 For this reason, it is best to prevent complications as much as possible.

 Prevention and Treatment.

-For those that do have a dog with anal gland issues, the anal glands should be regularly checked and expressed when necessary in order to empty the build up of secretions from the gland.
+For those that do have a dog with anal gland issues, the anal glands should be regularly checked and expressed when necessary in order to empty the buildup of secretions from the gland.

 This can be done by your vet, dog groomer or even by you - getting the knack of this is not difficult especially once you have been shown the technique.
-BUT, DO NOT try expressing the glands unless you have been shown how to do it by your Vet or a good groomer, as you could damage your dog.

 Discuss with your Vet or professional groomer first.